 The major investments and improvements Damabois made in 2015-2016 have increased the plant’s production capacity, allowing it to maintain its steady growth.
 Its integration into the Damabois group ensures that it will benefit from a steady supply of quality components.

 Built in 2017, this state-of-the-art plant is part of the Saint-Damase industrial complex.
 It has allowed the Damabois group to make a major green shift by re-purposing its sawmill by-products (shavings, sawdust, etc.) on-site to manufacture a substitute for traditional firewood: slow-burning energy logs.

 In addition, its drying facilities are powered by renewable energy: forest biomass.

 In 2019, Damabois acquired this sawmill in the Cap-Chat region, built in 1991 and a member of the Lebel group.
-Now operating under the name “Bois Chic-Chocs,” it specializes in lumber production.
+Now operating under the name “Bois Chic-Chocs,” it specializes in pallet components production.
 Its integration has tripled the group’s volume of supply from public forests in the Gaspésie region.
 This strategic decision guarantees a steady supply for Damabois.